 Take an intimate look at the world of butterflies at Science Centre Singapore’s newest exhibition, Butterflies Up-Close.

-From larger-than-life models to live specimens fluttering about, visitors to the exhibition will be immersed into the world of butterflies, discovering everything from their lifecycle to the habits of these winged insects.
+From larger-than-life models to live specimens fluttering about, visitors to the exhibition will be immersed in the world of butterflies, discovering everything from their lifecycle to the habits of these winged insects.

 Starting with an introduction to the world of insects, visitors get to discover the different types of insects and the butterfly species found around the world.
 Look out for dragonfly fossil on display that dates back 175 million years.

 From more recent times is a collection of approximately 4,000 mounted butterflies.
 Laid out as an artwork, it shows off the butterflies’ colourful wings as peacock would its tail.

 “Honey, I Shrunk the Kids” moments abound at the exhibition, starting with supersized models of the Jezebel butterfly and Atlas moth.
 These provide magnified views of the differences between butterflies and moths, sans magnifying glass.

 Similarly, a corridor of over-sized green “plants” provides a unique perspective of butterflies’ egg-laying patterns and the actions of newly-hatched caterpillars.